asap-benchmark/lcric-baseline/README.md

 ## Usage

-Create an environment from the requirements file
+The experiments are done on Python 3.9 version.
+Create an environment from the yml file

 ```
-pip install -r requirements.txt
+conda env create -f environment.yml
 ```

 The directory structure for the repo should look as follows: